 As the old saying goes, “drive for show, putt for dough”.
 Whether you love it or hate it, your putter is the most important (and most used) club in your bag.
 A simple, cheap, and often overlooked way to improve your putting (and shave strokes off your score) is to replace your grip.
-The best putter grip ultimately depends on personal preference, so it is up to you to try a couple different styles (fat, slim, etc.) to see which one is most suitable for you.
+The best putter grip ultimately depends on personal preference.
+It is up to you to try a couple different styles (fat, slim, etc.) to see which one is most suitable for you.
 A good grip should allow you to hold your putter comfortably, lightly, and without any stress so that you can make more consistent strokes.
 Below is our look at some of the best available choices on the market.

 The 4 Best Putter Grips